 Welcome from our Director

-Welcome to our spring 2019 season which is full of exciting, challenging and adventurous participatory experiences.
+Welcome to our summer 2019 season which is once again full of exciting, challenging and adventurous participatory experiences.

 We certainly recommend you become a Member of Jersey Arts Centre Association, as you will enjoy a 15% discount on all promoted performances which are marked with a Red Ribbon symbol and, as a Member, you will also enjoy a 5% discount on eat-in cafejac food, teas and coffees.
 We also offer a loyalty scheme whereby if you buy 10 tickets we’ll give you the 11th free on Red Ribbon performances!

 And don’t forget to book your tickets early for this year’s A CHRISTMAS CAROL (6-22 Dec) as we don’t want you to be disappointed when we sell out!

 Enjoy the season ahead – everyone is welcome – we look forward to seeing you all this yuletide!

 [Above image: autumn brochure cover / A CHRISTMAS CAROL / 6 – 22 DECEMBER 2019]

 DID YOU KNOW? that in 2018 Jersey Arts Centre presented: